dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
 we're gonna ingest
-those you certainly could could use functional programming for that sort of thing along with appropriate reasoning systems and items and because you want
+those you certainly could use
+functional programming for that sort of thing along with appropriate reasoning systems and items and because you want